-As I am sure you noticed, this Valentine’s Day I wanted to dive into the whimsy of heart prints — who doesn’t need a little whimsy right now, amirite?
-Whether you are staying in or enjoying an outdoor, socially distanced rendezvous, put some effort into your outfit and embrace the heart of the holiday (pun intended).
-A Valentine’s Day outfit idea that I think will play well this season is a heart print skirt, a black turtleneck, and over the knee suede boots.
-It’s warm, fun, and sophisticated.
-It works for outdoors or in.
+On Valentine’s Day, I like to dive into the whimsy of heart prints — who doesn’t need a little whimsy right now, amirite?
+Whether you’re staying in or going out, put some effort into your outfit and embrace the heart of the holiday (pun intended).
+A Valentine’s Day outfit idea that I think will play well this season is a heart-printed skirt, a black turtleneck, and suede boots.
+It’s warm, fun, and sophisticated and can work for either a casual or fancier Valentine’s (or Galentine’s), depending on the skirt.
+Below you’ll see a few more heart-printed skirt outfit ideas.

-For other Valentine’s Day outfit ideas, head over to my What to Wear on Valentine’s Day post.
+If you’re wanting to sport some heart-shaped accessories, check out my other post on Stylish Heart Shaped Jewelry.
 There are so many fun and fresh pieces sporting the symbol of love this year.
-Heart tees, heart glasses, heart blouses, heart sweats, and more.
 And all the goodies can be incorporated into your year-round wardrobe — they don’t have to live for just this day.
 Pick your favorite heart piece to build your own love-themed look, and rock it whenever you’re feeling cheeky.

 What Do People Do On Valentine’s Day

-What do people do on Valentine’s Day in a pandemic, you ask?
-Well, stay in for the most part — cook yourselves a lovely dinner, break out the booze if you drink, have a dance party for two, play a game, make some love.
-For those of us blessed to live in a warmer climate (yo, San Diego!) we do have the option to go out… outside that is.
-One of my dearest friends is planning a small socially distanced dinner party for her favorite women in her backyard.
-We will be seated at least 6 feet apart and she will have the wonderful private Chef Joann serving us a scrumptious meal, masked of course.
-If I weren’t doing that, I am endlessly tempted by the perfectly curated outdoor picnic experiences.
+Last year, with the pandemic in full swing many of us had to get creative for Valentine’s Day with indoor date ideas — cooking a lovely dinner, having a dance party for two, playing a game, making some love.
+For those of us blessed to live in a warmer climate (yo, San Diego!) we had the option to go out… outside that is.
+One of my dearest friends planned a small socially distanced dinner party for her favorite women in her backyard.
+We sat at least 6 feet apart and had the wonderful private Chef Joann serve us a scrumptious meal, masked of course.
+I highly recommend it even if you feel more comfortable being out and about now.
+I am also endlessly tempted by perfectly curated outdoor picnic experiences.
 In San Diego, here are a few companies creating outdoor picnics:

 Photos by Dayley Photography